stefanokals/stefanokals.github.io/_pages/stefano.md

   caption: "Photo credit: [**Stefano Kals**](https://www.stefanokals.ch)"
 ---

 Hi I am Stefano Kals and a self-proclaimed Gonzo Journalist at the peak of his life.
+But sorry for the mistakes already.

 ![Gonzo](/assets/images/us/gonzo.png)